wyoibc/2023repres_popgen/Intro_beartooth.md

 ## Job arrays

-Loops are very powerful ways to iteratively run the same task over and over: with different settings, with different inputs, with different outputs, there are many ways we can set them up ([an overview of bash loops](See [here](https://www.cyberciti.biz/faq/bash-for-loop/)).
+Loops are very powerful ways to iteratively run the same task over and over: with different settings, with different inputs, with different outputs, there are many ways we can set them up (for an overview of bash loops [see here](https://www.cyberciti.biz/faq/bash-for-loop/)).
 However, if we make a typical bash loop and execute it within a SLURM script, it will be executed sequentially.
 That is, if we're doing a task 10 times, it will do the first, then the second, then the third, etc.

 SLURM offers a built in way to effectively loop jobs, where each job runs concurrently (or as many as are allowed at a time by the scheduler and your priority/resources).
 These are called job arrays.